-For example: Four years from now, I want to buy a $10,000 car.
-This means I need to save $208 per month for the next 48 months.
+For Example: Four years from now, you want to buy a $10,000 car.
+This means you need to save $208 per month for the next 48 months.

-To do this, I set up an automatic monthly transfer of $208 from my checking account to my savings account.
+To do this, set up an automatic monthly transfer of $208 from your checking account to your savings account.

-Of course, I'm saving for other goals as well -- $50 per month towards a vacation, $25 per month for a new washer and dryer - so the total I'm transferring to my savings account is substantial.
+Of course, save for other goals as well—$50 per month towards a vacation, $25 per month for a new washer and dryer—so the total you're transferring to your savings account is substantial.
 It's hard to see what money is designated for what purpose.